ThibautTheate/Unconstrained-Monotonic-Deep-Q-Network-algorithm/README.md

 * ALGORITHM being the name of the algorithm (by default UMDQN_C),
 * ENVIRONMENT being the name of the environment (by default StochasticGridWorld).

-The algorithms supported are DQN, CDQN, QR_DQN, IQN, FQF, UMDQN_KL, UMDQN_C and UMDQN_KL.
+The (distributional) RL algorithms supported are:
+* DQN,
+* CDQN,
+* QR_DQN,
+* IQN,
+* FQF,
+* UMDQN_KL,
+* UMDQN_C,
+* UMDQN_W.

-The environments supported are "StochasticGridWorld", "PongNoFrameskip-v4", "BoxingNoFrameskip-v4" and "FreewayNoFrameskip-v4".
+The benchmark environments supported are:
+* StochasticGridWorld,
+* CartPole-v0,
+* Acrobot-v1,
+* LunarLander-v2,
+* MountainCar-v0,
+* MinAtar/Asterix-v0,
+* MinAtar/Breakout-v0,
+* MinAtar/Freeway-v0,
+* MinAtar/Seaquest-v0,
+* MinAtar/SpaceInvaders-v0,
+* PongNoFrameskip-v4,
+* BoxingNoFrameskip-v4,
+* FreewayNoFrameskip-v4.

-The number of episodes to be used for training the DRL algorithm may be specified by the user through the argument "-episodes".
-The parameters of the DRL algorithm can be set with the argument "-parameters" and by providing the name of the .json file containing these parameters.
+The number of episodes for training the DRL algorithm may also be specified by the user through the argument "-episodes".
+The parameters of the DRL algorithms can be set with the argument "-parameters" and by providing the name of the .txt file containing these parameters within the "Parameters" folder.

 For more advanced tests and manipulations, please directly refer to the code.